fpco/cache-s3/README.md

 ## Features

-* Data will not be uploaded to S3 if it has not chneged.
-By change here I don't mean only the content of files, but also attributes of files and folder, such as modification time, changes in permisssions or ownership.
+* Data will not be uploaded to S3 if it has not changed.
+By change here I don't mean only the content of files, but also attributes of files and folders, such as modification time, changes in permisssions or ownership.
 So even `touch` of one of the files being cached will trigger an upload to S3.
 * Consistency of cache is verified when it's being restored.
-* Compression used is customizable.
+* Compression algorithm is customizable.
 For now on Windows only gzip is available, gzip and lz4 on others.
 * Default hashing algorithm SHA256 can also be overriden.